WengHLL/java-periphery/README.md

 * Builds the native source tar for the current platform.
 * Built native library is stored in a platform specific jar.
 This gets attached to the Maven project as a platform specific jar file.
-* All wrapper classes support AutoCloseable, so you can use [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement to automatically close and free native resources.
+* All wrapper classes support AutoCloseable, so you can use the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement to automatically close and free native resources.
 This prevents hard to track down native memory leaks.